WHines-stevens/CPE-322-Design-VI/README.md

 > "Productivity is never an accident.
 It is always the result of a commitment to excellence, intelligent planning, and focused effort." - Paul J. Meyer

-`I have experience in Python, C, and ARM Assembly Programming`
+`I have experience in Python, C, VHDL, Matlab, and ARM Assembly Programming`

 ---